alberthaff/ngx-papaparse/docs/index.md

 Once installed, Papa Parse is automatically imported to your project.

-## Angular 16 or later
+## CommonJS warning
-If you are using Angular 16 or later, you will be met with following warning:
+Since this library depends on a CommonJS library, you will be met with following warning:

 ```text
 WARNING in node_modules/ngx-papaparse/fesm2015/ngx-papaparse.js depends on 'papaparse/papaparse.min.js'.
 CommonJS or AMD dependencies can cause optimization bailouts.
 ```

-To disable this warning, add following to your build options in `angular.json`-file:
+To disable the warning, add following to your build options in `angular.json`-file:
 ```json
 "build": {
     "builder": "@angular-devkit/build-angular:browser",